Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 We’ve now done several tests of popular eSIM providers, Saily, Airalo and Nomad, on our Southeast Asia (Vietnam, Thailand, Singapore, etc.) and Japan trips.

-In this post, we’ll compare the experience using these eSIMs so you can choose the best travel data plan for your itinerary and budget.
+In this post, we’ll compare our experience using these eSIMs so you can choose the best travel data plan for your itinerary and budget.

-We’ll cover setup, pricing, coverage, pros and cons and answer key questions like: which provider is cheaper?
+We’ll cover setup, pricing, coverage, pros and cons and answer key questions.

 Quick answers: